 |You Must Apply||Click to fill out our online application.|

 |Join us on the hill on to show us your ski/riding skills.
 If you are sufficient with our minimum skill level, we’ll invite you to join us for S.W.A.P.
 Please print & complete the following waiver prior to participation.|

 Join us on the hill, early in the season, for a day of familiarization as you Ski With A Patroller.
 We’ll pair you up with one of our patrollers and give you a first hand look into a day in the life of patrolling.

 New Patroller Training Cycle

 It takes commitment and training to become a Bogus Basin Ski Patroller.
-While we do accept applications year round, there are only two entry points into our new patroller training program.
+While we do accept applications year round, there is only one entry point into our new patroller training program.

 To become a Basic Patroller, only the OEC is required.
 To become an Alpine Patroller (Toboggan Certified) you must complete all three sessions.
-It is recommended to start with S.W.A.P.
-However, Fall OEC is an alternative early entry point.
-You cannot enter directly into Winter Toboggan Training without either passing the S.W.A.P program or obtaining the recommendation of the Patrol Director or their designate.
-You must obtain your NSP membership prior to Toboggan and OEC Training.
+It is required in 2019 / 2020 season to start with S.W.A.P.
+You cannot enter directly into Winter Toboggan Training without either passing the S.W.A.P program or obtaining the recommendation of the Patrol Director or their designate, and you must obtain your NSP membership prior to Toboggan and OEC Training.